mckinlde/qad-doc/README.md

 "how to use something like ffmpeg to demux, decode, encode, and mux video streams.
 Ideally at the programatic layer, not the CLI."

+Rock on; so if I change something to B&W from Python with 'include av' then can I sit at the cool kids table and talk about anime?

 ## 🔧 Setup